gluexprotocol/documentation/docs/gluex-apis/router-api/README.md

 # Router API

-The **Gluex Router API** is a cutting-edge solution designed to simplify and streamline complex blockchain interactions.
+The **Gluex Router API** is designed to simplify and streamline complex blockchain interactions.
 It facilitates secure and atomic multi-step transactions, ensuring your on-chain interactions are smooth, fail-safe and MEV protected.
 With over over 100 liquidity modules across chains, GlueX Router can facilitate any type of atomic execution on behalf of our partners.
 For example,